aparnakhadatkar/AZ500-AzureSecurityTechnologies/Instructions/Labs/LAB_05_PIM.md

 In this task, you will reduce the risk associated with "stale" role assignments.
 You will do this by creating a PIM access review to ensure that assigned roles are still valid.
 Specifically, you will review the Global Reader role.

-1. Nevigate back to Azure portal with your account.
+1. Nevigate back to Azure portal Sign-in with your account.

     >**Note**: Ensure that you are signed-in to the **AdatumLab500-04** Azure AD tenant.
 You can use the **Directory + subscription** filter to switch between Azure AD tenants.
 Ensure you are signed in as a user with the Global Administrator role.